Graduate Diploma of Counselling (Child, Youth and Family Therapy)

 Use your passion for the wellbeing of children and families

-Develop your knowledge and practical skills to make a real impact in families’ lives with USQ’s Master of Counselling (Child, Youth and Family Therapy).
-As part of your studies, you’ll gain the required knowledge to work in relationship, family, child and youth counselling, as well as child abuse prevention and intervention.
+Do you want to specialise in relationship, child, youth and family counselling?
+With USQ’s Graduate Diploma of Counselling (Child, Youth and Family Therapy) you will gain knowledge and expertise in relationship, family, child and youth counselling, as well as child abuse prevention and intervention.

 While study is mainly external, you will be required to attend mandatory residential schools at USQ Ipswich campus associated with four designated courses to meet the required number of hours of face-to-face instruction and ensure you have the best possible skills preparation.